mvdkwast/obsidian-copy-as-html/README.md

 - ✅ Excalidraw - rendering as bitmap solves pasting in gmail
 - ✅ Mermaid

-### Advanced
+## Advanced

+- You may choose whether you want to embed external links (http, https) or not.
+If you don't (default), you will need internet access to view the document, and the linked image may be taken offline.
+If you do your documents will be larger.
 - It is possible to customize or replace the stylesheet in the settings dialog.
 - The default is to convert SVG to bitmap for better compatibility at the cost of potential quality loss.
-If you know that the application you are going to paste into has good .svg support, you can disable the `Convert SVG to bitmap` setting.
+If you know that you are pasting into an application with good .svg support, you can disable the `Convert SVG to bitmap` setting.
 - It is possible to render code and callouts to HTML tables.
 This makes them ugly except in Google Docs where they make the document slightly prettier.

 ## Implementation